The Apple-1 Registry

 Unfortunately, no picture of the mainboard is available to verify if it is real or not.

 Contrary to all other museums, the Enter Museum did not respond to any requests.
 There are no pictures or further information from the museum.
 Also, unfortunately, no evidence that the case contains an Apple-1.
 Third parties inquired for computer blogs; cooperation was promised, but nothing ever arrived.
-We have to wait and hope.
+I visited the museum in June 2026.
+At ticket office they claim that original Apple-1 are on display, but clearly only replicas.
+In the wooden case are only cables.
+I met Mr. Kunz and asked again for pictures.
+He said that the original Apple-1 would be somewhere else, not in the museum.
+But again, no pictures to prove it exists.

 The nickname of this Apple-1 was changed from Enter Museum to Kunz.
 According to an interview, this is the owner.